XaviVS-Code/Horion-Client-APK-Attempt/README.md

 The original Horion client likely has its own licensing terms (or lack thereof).
 This project does not grant any rights to the original Horion code beyond what its original distributors/authors allow.

-**This Project will be updated at leat once a week until finished**
+**This project will be updated at least once a week until finished**